Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Give students the Equivalent Fractions worksheet.

-- Write two fractions on the board, and have some volunteers come up to draw the fractions on number lines and identify whether they are equivalent.
+- Write two fractions on the board, and have some volunteers come up to draw visual models and identify whether they are equivalent.